arclabs561/runctl/docs/ADDITIONAL_PROVIDERS.md

 - Low integration complexity
 - Good documentation

-This would give `trainctl` coverage of the major budget-friendly GPU providers alongside AWS and RunPod.
+This would give `runctl` coverage of the major budget-friendly GPU providers alongside AWS and RunPod.